 Foreign investment in the Internet and mobile services industries is currently prohibited or restricted in China.
 As a Cayman Islands company, we do not qualify to conduct these businesses under PRC regulations.
-In addition, foreign investment in the advertising industry requires the foreign investor to possess certain qualifications, which we do not have.
 See "-B. Business Overview-Regulatory Matters."
 As a result, our business in China is operated through contractual arrangements with our affiliated consolidated entities.

 We do not have any equity interests in Tianying Jiuzhou or its subsidiaries or Yifeng Lianhe.
 However, as a result of these contractual arrangements, we are the primary beneficiary of each of Tiangying Jiuzhou and Yifeng Lianhe and account for them as our affiliated consolidated entities under U.S. GAAP.
-Outstanding equity interests in Tiangying Jiuzhou and Yifeng Lianhe are held by Haiyan Qiao and Ximin Gao, and Yinxia Liu and Yansheng He, respectively.
+Outstanding equity interests in Tianying Jiuzhou and Yifeng Lianhe are held by Haiyan Qiao and Ximin Gao, and Yinxia Liu and Yansheng He, respectively.
 Mssrs.
 Qiao, Gao and He are all current employees of our company and have each been employed by us for approximately ten years.
-Ms. Liu is an employee of Zhongcheng Letian Property Development Company, a company founded by the chairman of Phoenix TV, Mr. Changle Liu.
+Ms. Liu is an employee of Zhongcheng Letian Property Development Company Ltd., a company founded by the chairman of Phoenix TV, Mr. Changle Liu.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Relating to Our Corporate Structure-The shareholders of the affiliated consolidated entities may have potential conflicts of interest with us."
+Key Information-D. Risk Factors-Risks Relating to Our Corporate Structure-The shareholders of our affiliated consolidated entities may have potential conflicts of interest with us."

-We have consolidated the financial results of each of Tianying Jiuzhou and its subsidiaries and Yifeng Lianhe in our consolidated financial statements in accordance with U.S. GAAP.
-In 2015, Tianying Jiuzhou and its subsidiaries accounted for 90.2% of our total revenues, and Yifeng Lianhe accounted for 3.3% of our total revenues.
+We have consolidated the financial results of each of Tianying Jiuzhou and its subsidiaries, and Yifeng Lianhe in our consolidated financial statements in accordance with U.S. GAAP.
+In 2016, Tianying Jiuzhou and its subsidiaries accounted for 76.9% of our total revenues, and Yifeng Lianhe accounted for 1.1% of our total revenues.